The Definitive Resource

 Uptime

 The percentage of time your website is online and accessible.
 A 99.9% uptime guarantee means your site could be down about 8.7 hours per year.
 Look for hosts that guarantee at least 99.9% and back it up with compensation if they fall short.
+Those tiny percentage differences matter more than they look:

 SSL Certificate